Hop-tu-Naa

 Hop-tu-Naa (/ˌhɒp tuː ˈneɪ/ HOP-_-choo-_-NAY; Oie Houney; Oíche Shamhna [ˌiːçə ˈhəunˠə]) is a Celtic festival celebrated in the Isle of Man on 31 October.
-It is the celebration of the traditional Celtic festival of Samhain, the start of winter.
+It is the celebration of the traditional Gaelic festival of Samhain, the start of winter.
 It is thought to be the oldest unbroken tradition in the Isle of Man.

 Etymology

 The Manx name Oie Houney corresponds to the Irish Oíche Shamhna, which was pronounced the same (though not in revived Manx).
 The exact status of Oíche Shamhna and its role in the Celtic calendar has been a matter of debate.
 Oíche Shamhna eventually mutated into Halloween in northern England and in Ireland, it was carried to America by Irish immigrants and developed into the modern Halloween.

 The term Hop-tu-naa comes from a Manx Gaelic song traditionally sung during the festival which included the nonsense Hop-tu-naa as a refrain; such nonsense rhymes are common theme in Irish and Scottish Gaelic music.